Are you using the upright row to increase your shoulder size and muscle?

 Would you also like to build bigger traps and improve your ability to clean and snatch?

 Then steer clear of the upright row.
 There is no better way to mess up your shoulders than by doing upright row exercises.
+Is there an upright row alternative that could help?

 Instead, there are many safer upright row alternatives that you can do at home.